Premarital Agreements 'Ohana Is Everything

 What are the benefits of a premarital agreement?

-Overall, prenups and postnups tend to make the legal side of dissolving a marriage easier, thereby reducing attorney's fees and costs.
+Overall, prenups and postnups tend to make the legal side of dissolving a marriage easier, thereby reducing attorney fees and costs.

 These agreements may also come into play in probate court.